HOW AND WHERE TO BUY BIKES ONLINE

-When doing this analysis of 2020 bikes, the most important change I’ve noted is that an estimated 80% of enthusiast-level road bike models now have disc brakes.
+When doing my 2021 analysis of current bikes, the most important change I’ve noted is that nearly all enthusiast-level road and gravel bike models now have disc brakes.
 Indeed, all the bike models I’ve listed are road disc bikes.
-There just aren’t that many enthusiast-level bikes made with rim brakes being made anymore and that includes aero and racing bikes as well as endurance models.
+There just aren’t that many enthusiast-level bikes sold by the leading brands with rim brakes and that includes aero and racing bikes as well as endurance models.
 We’ve seen this coming for several years.
 It now appears to be just about your only choice.

 I, for one, think this is a good thing.
 Why?
 In the post Why and When to Buy A Road Disc Bike I wrote back in January of 2015, I described why your next bike should be one with disc brakes.
-In summary, the reasons were, and still are better braking, faster riding, and greater versatility that road bikes with disc brakes offer over those with rim brakes.
+In summary, the reasons were, and still are better braking, faster riding, and greater versatility road bikes with rim brakes.

 If you prefer to buy a new rim brake bike, you’ll have to hunt around among the few being sold by the major brands, go to some of the smaller bike brands that haven’t invested in new road disc models yet, or shop for 2018 or 2019 bikes still in stock.

 While I’ve read reviews of prior year models of the bikes on my list that were already being made in road disc versions, there’s no easy way to compare models from different brands on key performance criteria from them.
 Most detailed reviews talk only about the model the review is focused on or perhaps where it sits in the family of bikes under the same brand umbrella.